Directions and industry requirements are regularly updated

-Cleaning the workplace is an important way to remove coronavirus (COVID-19) particles.
+Cleaning the workplace is an important way to remove COVID-19 particles.
 The workplace should be cleaned more often than usual to improve hygiene.

 Employers should ensure that the following are cleaned regularly in accordance with DH advice about cleaning:

 - frequently touched surfaces, such as desks, keyboards, counters, handrails, doors, phones, and motor vehicles (eg. door handles, gear sticks, steering wheels)